MatteoDome/macpptplugin/SETUP_INSTRUCTIONS.md

 If you need help:
 1. Check the URLs work in your browser
-2. Validate manifest.json at jsonlint.com
+2. Validate manifest.xml using Office Add-in validator
 3. Look at browser console for errors

 **Your add-in is ready to go!
 Just enable GitHub Pages and install in PowerPoint.** 🚀